Chart Color Schemes

 Parramatta lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, Parramatta's population is estimated at around 34,811, reflecting an increase of 4,600 people since the 2021 Census which reported a population of 30,211.
-This growth was inferred from AreaSearch's estimate of the resident population at 33,986 following examination of ABS ERP data released in June 2024 and an additional 1,138 validated new addresses since the Census date.
-The suburb's population density is approximately 6,656 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Parramatta's growth rate of 15.2% since the 2021 census exceeded both state (6.7%) and metropolitan area averages, marking it as a growth leader.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods.
-For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+As of November 2025, the estimated population for the Parramatta statistical area (Lv2) is around 34,642, reflecting a 14.7% increase since the 2021 Census, which reported a population of 30,211 people.
+This growth is inferred from AreaSearch's estimation of the resident population at 33,716 based on the latest ERP data release by the ABS in June 2024 and an additional 1,138 validated new addresses since the Census date.
+The population density ratio stands at 6,623 persons per square kilometer, placing it within the top 10% of national locations assessed by AreaSearch.
+Overseas migration contributed approximately 84.0% of overall population gains in recent periods, driving primary growth for the area which exceeded both state (7.6%) and metropolitan area figures.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilised.

-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, Parramatta is projected to grow by 34,348 persons based on aggregated SA2-level projections, reflecting an increase of 95.9% in total over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, exceptional growth is predicted over the period, with the area expected to expand by 34,558 persons to 2041, reflecting a gain of 97.4% in total over the 17 years.

 Frequently Asked Questions - Population